Aviation - Community Aviation Revitalization Board (CARB) Loans

 WSDOT Aviation has been charged with administering the CARB Loan Program pursuant to RCW 47.68.
 The program provides low interest loans to public-use airports for revenue-producing capital projects generally not eligible for FAA funding to assist airports to become more self-sustainable and less reliant on public funds.

 The program provides loans up to $750,000 at 2% interest to airports with less than 75,000 annual commercial enplanements, as reported to the FAA.
-Loans can have a maximum 20-year loan period and recipients can opt to have up to a 3-year loan repayment grace period.
+Loans can have a maximum 20-year loan period, and recipients can opt for up to a 3-year loan repayment grace period.

 Source: WSDOT Aviation Division.